-- The Middle Elbe basin has a significant natural denitrification cycle, particularly in the summer months, processing ~38,000–40,000 tonnes of nitrates per year – a significant ecosystem service, calculated to be worth between €1932–2031 million per year.
+- The Middle Elbe basin has a significant natural denitrification cycle, particularly in the summer months, processing ~38,000–40,000 tonnes of nitrogen per year – a significant ecosystem service, calculated to be worth between €1932–2031 million per year.

 Water management issues